seantma/fmri-tools-public/xjview_custom_render.md

 ![](asset/xjview_render.png)

-Another problem encountered was the loaded `spmT_0019.img` has values continuous values instead of binary values.
+Another problem encountered was the loaded `spmT_0019.img` has continuous values instead of binary values.
 > /PCN/Sean_Working/FirstLevel/DrD_scan1_noDummy_ReStart/AutoBio_noDummy_Scan134_2cond_masked/spmT_0019.img,1

 _==>_ Needed to **save** the Postive and Negative activations as **binary masks**.
 However, there is no easy way of saving **all clusters** in `xjview` so instead I had to use `spm8` to save the binary masks.
 Yet, `spm8` cannot visualize **negative activations**.
 Therefore, I had to again create negative contrasts for Dr.D's Task study so that I can save both **postive & negative** contrasts in `spm8` and then render them separately in `xjview`.
 The new **negative** contrasts generated is posted below.